 More and more people are replacing their old thermostats with programmable or smart thermostats.
 While this is a great way to lower your utility bills and ensure that your HVAC functions more efficiently, it could all be for nothing if your thermostat is not placed properly.
-At Asteroid Holding Company, we are proud to serve residents of New Jersey by offering a wide range of HVAC services, including repairs, maintenance, and installation.
+We are proud to serve residents of New Jersey by offering a wide range of HVAC services, including repairs, maintenance, and installation.
 If you’re having a problem with your HVAC, or you simply want to ensure that it is functioning properly, we are here to help.
 Contact our expert HVAC Company for all of your needs, and read below for tips that you should keep in mind when placing your thermostat.

 A thermostat helps to regulate the temperature in your home.
 Therefore, it’s a good idea to place your thermostat in a central location to ensure that the temperature reading is the most accurate.
 Temperatures can fluctuate throughout your home, especially in rooms with large windows.
 If you place your thermostat in an area that is normally colder or warmer than the rest of the house, it could result in an inaccurate reading that leaves the rest of your home feeling uncomfortable.